SeanKilleen/seankilleen.github.io/_posts/2019-10-09-better-technical-interviews-part-5-common-questions.md

 * **When I ask this question:** When someone's experience doesn't appear to include object-relational mapper (ORM) libraries or the position in question will have a lot of hands-on work doing database design.
 * **Why I ask this question:** I want to know that a developer understands the trade-offs in how they use a tool.
 I want to know that they are familiar with different approaches, and that they are aware of issues around this sort of technology.
-* **What sorts of answers do I look for:** A general understanding of these terms as applied to at least one ORM-style tool (EF, NHibernate, etc.s)
+* **What sorts of answers do I look for:** A general understanding of these terms as applied to at least one ORM-style tool (EF, NHibernate, etc.).
+Even when candidates don't have this knowledge, I'll explain the terms a little bit and ask them to walk me through what making a change might look like using one system or another.
+In that case I', looking for someone's ability to apply a concept we just introduced.

 ### If you had a large legacy application and needed to refactor a large part of the code base, how would you approach that?

 * **When I ask this question:** When someone claims an architect or lead developer style role in their past experience.
 * **Why I ask this question:** I want to understand someone's big picture thinking, and their understanding around what a quality process looks like.